vmobmx/vmoGame/README.md

 # vmoGame
-very cool game on vanilla js
+Very cool game on vanilla js.
+All game files are located in the src directory

 ## character control
 control the character using the WASD keys